 Searching for a job can be a job in itself, and that’s where we come in.
 Over the years of running and advising different businesses, we’ve built up a large knowledge base of different techniques on how to get people the jobs of their dreams.
-Below you’ll find some of our best tips and advice on how to better prepare yourself for your new job with a well written resume, useful and important interview techniques, and other relevant information.
+Below you’ll find some of our best tips and advice on how to better prepare yourself for your new job with a well-written resume, useful and important interview techniques, and other relevant information.

 Your future employer will probably spend twenty seconds or less scanning your resume.
-Most employers hate reading CV’s as it can be time consuming and interferes with their main business activity which after all is running their businesses!
+Most employers hate reading CV’s as it can be time-consuming and interferes with their main business activity which after all is running their businesses!
 To be remembered you must make an immediate impact with your CV, and you must be clear about why you’re a great fit for the position you are applying for.
-In order to best highlight your experience, you need to create a resume that explains who you are and what you’ve done in a concise and simple manner.
-Below are some helpful hints for effective CV creation:
+In order to best highlight your experience, you need to create a resume that explains who you are and what you’ve done concisely and simply.

 Content such as humour, design and style are all subjective resume components, so be careful here.
 Leave out pictures, quotes, graphs, and columns that make your resume too personal.
 Be consistent with your use of colour, font, size, and style (bolding, italicizing, and underlining).
 Use normal (3/4-1”) margin widths.
 Use fonts between 10 and 12 points.

 Consider either a chronological or functional format.
 Chronological format lists your work history in reverse chronological order with the most recent position listed first.
 This is the preferred method of format because an employer can easily see what jobs you’ve held and the duration for each.
-The functional resume focuses on skills and experience, rather than on a chronological work history.
+The functional resume focuses on skills and experience, rather than on chronological work history.
 Stick with this format if you have an employment history with gaps or you’re considering a change in career.

 Your resume should give your future employer a concise and complete picture of who you are as a candidate.
-As a rough guide, entry level candidates should have a one-page resume, mid-level candidates should have a two-page resume and senior level executives with extraordinary work experience can have a three-page resume.
+As a rough guide, entry-level candidates should have a one-page resume, mid-level candidates should have a two-page resume and senior-level executives with extraordinary work experience can have a three-page resume.

 The majority of objectives that we see are vague one-liners that ultimately prove unnecessary.
 Include an objective only if it convinces your employer that you are interested in the specific job at hand.
 Consider a summary statement instead.
 Craft a short statement on who you are professionally and what your primary skills are.

 Bold.
 CAPITALIZE.
 Centre or right justify.
 The text you use here can be up to six points larger than the body of your resume.

-Phone Numbers, address, e-mail
+Phone Numbers, Address, Email

 You must include a phone number.
 If you expect your number to change, provide the number of a stable friend or family member.
 Be sure to leave a voicemail message that is professional and courteous.
 Include your personal email address, preferably one that is not incriminating, embarrassing or inappropriate.
 Providing an actual residency address is optional these days but it is always useful to include the town or city where you live as the employer may want to know how local you are to the workplace.

-Education and skills
+Education and Skills

 Include college, degree and graduation year.
 Recent graduates should put this information at the top of their resume; others can include this information towards the end.
 The highest degree reached should be included on your resume.
 If you have a bachelor’s degree or higher you do not include high school graduation information.
 Include computer and language skills, and other skills that you believe make you a worthy candidate to the specific job you’re applying to.

-Salary and references
+Salary and References